KCMachineLearning-AI-Group/KSU-Malaria-Research/README.md

 ## Test predictions and confidence interval analysis

-The predictions of the 80 models were considered for arriving at a 99% confidence interval for each of the compounds.
+The predictions from each of the 80 models were considered for arriving at a 99% confidence interval for each compound.
-A few compounds (OSM-S-146, OSM-S-151, OSM-S-152, OSM-S-153), had predictions ranging from large negative values to large positive values, which we believe could be safely ignored as not potent compounds.
-OSM-S-144 had the confidence interval closest to 0 value and is the most promising among the 23 compounds.
+A few compounds (OSM-S-146, OSM-S-151, OSM-S-152, OSM-S-153), had predictions ranging from large negative values to large positive values, which we believe indicates our inability to predict their real IC50 values.
+OSM-S-144 had the confidence interval closest to 0 value and is the most promising among the 23 compounds due to the low average and relatively narrow confidence interval (-5 to 5).
 Two other compounds which had prediction closer to minimum value were OSM-S-169 and OSM-S-170.
-The rest of the compounds had prediction values either starting from a double digit positive or a double digit negative numbers.
-Hence, based on the multiple runs,  OSM-S-144 had the confidence interval closest to minimum value (0.36) and, OSM-S-169 and OSM-S-170 were the next 2 compounds with closer to the minimum value.
-Another observation made from the predictions were, the runs which had predictions closer to minimum value included features ranging in values 75 - 95, while the converse of it is not true ( Not all runs which included features in that value range predicted less potency value).
+The rest of the compounds had prediction values either starting from a double digit positive or a double digit negative numbers and do not provide evidence of potency based on this analysis.

 ## Feature importance analysis

 Feature importance was measured in two ways, both the average coefficient for the feature and the percentage of times that feature was selected when using the algorithm above.
 For instance, `AATSC0i` was selected in 88% of the final models and had the smalled coefficient average of -0.294.
-This would indicate that a larger value at least strongly correlates with a lower IC50 value.
+This would indicate that a larger value correlates with a lower IC50 value.
 The next descriptor to consider is `ATSC3s` which had a large coefficient average of 0.28.
-This would indicate that a smaller descriptor value would corellate with an increase in potency.
-[This visual](https://kate-young.github.io/KSUMalaria_Visualizations/features.html) outlines all of the features and their measured importances.
+This would indicate that a smaller descriptor value would correlate with an increase in potency.
+[This visual](https://kate-young.github.io/KSUMalaria_Visualizations/features.html) outlines all of the features and their measured importance.

 ## Recommendations and further analysis

 This research alone may not be comprehensive enough to determine the next compound for testing.
-However, our recommendation for which compounds to investigate further for potency against malaria would be first, OSM-S-144, and second OSM-S-169 and OSM-S-170.
-Our research highlighted those compounds as the most likely to have a potence against malaria.
+However, our recommendation for which compounds to investigate further for potency against malaria would be first, OSM-S-144, second, OSM-S-169 and third, OSM-S-170.
+Our research highlighted those compounds as the most likely to have a low IC50 value against Malaria.

-Synthesizing compounds may also be an option for creating a potent compound that was not available in our test datast.
+Synthesizing compounds may also be an option for creating a potent compound that was not available in our test data set.
 Based on this research we would recommend exploring the impacts that a larger `AATSC0i` and a smaller `ATSC3s` would have on compound potency.
+We would also encourage exploring the full list of features and their expected coefficients to build a more complete profile of a potent compound.
+Additionally, starting with an existing potent compound, such as OSM-S-106, and modifying it's characteristics based on this feature analysis may help to increase the potency of the compound.